coiL10/connected-photo-frame/README.md

 ## Getting started

-To get started with LoveFrame, you will need to follow these steps:
+To get started with SyncFrame, you will need to follow these steps:

 1. Clone this repository to your local machine.
 2. Install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).